adlajebara/regression-python/README.md

 # Regression_Python
 I wrote this code while taking a summer course in Python at Chalmers university.

+The program takes a set of data and with polynomial regression, it can find a polynom of an arbitrary degree n.
+The task of the polynomial regression is to find the list of parameters a for a given polynomial degree n.

 ## How to run it